chatinunk97/chatinunk97/README.md

 # 💫 About Me:
 I'm a trilingual Thai software engineer based in Japan.
 A Japanese language graduate turned developer, I enjoy coding projects—whether they're silly experiments or proof of concepts to bring ideas to life.
 I'm also diving into mathematics to expand my knowledge.
-Outside of coding, I love music, especially Liella!
+Outside of coding, I love music !!

 # 💻Languages